hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 </div>

 The goal of these instructions is to make it trivially easy to get a new BirdNET-Pi installation up and running on a Raspberry Pi Zero 2 W.
-The instructions are intentionally verbose, written for folks who use computers but don't consider themselves programmers, and anyone who has never worked with a Raspberry Pi before.
+The instructions are intentionally verbose, written for folks who use computers but don't necessarily consider themselves programmers, as well as for anyone who has never worked with a Raspberry Pi before.
 If you fit this description but find that the instructions fall short, please let me know!
+Also, I hope you have fun with it.

 ## One-time setup